austintackaberry/ydkjs-exercises/CONTRIBUTING.md

 ### Adding features

-* Forward and Back buttons to navigate forward and backwards when answering questions
+* onSubmit, show the correct answer and update the user state.
-* onSubmit, show the correct answer and explanation, also update the user state.
+* Add explanations and a way to display them to the user

 ## Advanced / Comfortable with React / Have more time